Qinka/Qinka-Blog/post/haskell/debug.in.ghci.1.md

 -- from base-4.9.1.0
 ```

-Befor we set up a breakpoint, load the module into GHCi, first:
+Before we set up a breakpoint, load the module into GHCi, first:

 ```
 Prelude> :load MyLines.hs